Superman and the Legion of Super-Heroes (1987): Plot

 Legion of Super-Heroes co-founder Cosmic Boy and his girlfriend Night Girl return from a journey to 20th-century Earth, where they are attacked by the Time Trapper and discover that he has altered history, erasing Superboy from existence.
-Legionnaires Brainiac 5, Ultra Boy, Sun Boy, Cosmic Boy, Night Girl, Blok, Invisible Kid, and Mon-El attempt to reach the Trapper's Citadel, but are transported to 20th-century Smallville.
-After meeting with Pete Ross, Superboy’s best friend and an honorary Legionnaire, the Legionnaires reunite with Jonathan and Martha Kent.
+Legionnaires Brainiac 5, Ultra Boy, Sun Boy, Cosmic Boy, Night Girl, Blok, Invisible Kid, and Mon-El attempt to reach the Time Trapper's Citadel, but are transported to 20th-century Smallville.
+There, the Legionnaires meet with Pete Ross, Superboy’s best friend and an honorary Legionnaire.
 Later that evening, Superboy attacks the Legionnaires and freezes them with the Phantom Zone Projector.
 Realizing that something is amiss, Pete locates and warns the remaining Legionnaires, who enter the Time Bubble and escape into the time stream as Superboy arrives.

 A decade later, Brainiac 5, Sun Boy, Blok, and Invisible Kid arrive in Smallville, attracting the attention of Superman.
 The Legionnaires attack him, occasionally calling him Superboy.
-However, Superman does not recognize them, and knows of no one named Superboy except Superboy-Prime, who has not been seen since the Crisis.
+However, Superman does not recognize them, and knows of no one named Superboy except his Earth-Prime counterpart.
 When Superman has no recollection of meeting and being inducted into the Legion, it becomes apparent that he is a separate individual from Superboy.
 Suddenly, Superboy arrives, places the Legionnaires in time-stasis and returns to his own time.
 Superman follows, barely able to keep up with Superboy.
-From his Citadel, the Time Trapper observes the transpiring events and recalls that he created a "pocket universe" that he has continually directed the Legion to.
+From his Citadel, the Time Trapper observes the transpiring events and recalls that he created a "pocket universe" with its own version of Superboy.

 In the pocket universe, Superman encounters Pete Ross and the Kents and is attacked by Superboy.
 As the two battle, Jonathan Kent attempts to stop Superman using kryptonite, but fails because Superman hails from a parallel universe and is immune to kryptonite from other universes.
 Superman deduces that Superboy has been holding back, giving Superman opportunities to win their battle, forcing him to admit that he knows he is in the wrong.
 Superboy and the Legion depart to rescue the other Legionnaires and face the Time Trapper, leaving Superman behind to preserve the timeline.

-Superboy explains to the Legionnaires that the Time Trapper protected his Earth during the Crisis in return for his help in defeating the Legion.
-The Legion battle the Time Trapper, but accidentally destroy the machine protecting the pocket universe Earth.
-Superboy sacrifices himself to return the Legionnaires to the 30th century and dies in Mon-El's arms.

-Aftermath

-Superman

-Following Superboy's disappearance from the pocket universe Earth, its Lex Luthor is tricked into releasing General Zod, Quex-Ul, and Zaora from the Phantom Zone.
-They devastate Earth before Superman kills them with Kryptonite.